RTradeLtd/Temporal/ARCHITECTURE.md

 Hold up a minute, files, hashes?
 I thought IPFS was a content addressed data storage system.
 It is!
 However we make use of IPFS for two different purposes.
 One is to ensure that content people want pinned and accessible, but may not be able to pin regularly themselves is still accessibl; In this model you could be the primary storer of your data, and simply want us to act as a secondary host, backup of your content or we could be the primary provider of the content hash, and you the secondary.
 The possibilities are endless!
 The second way we make use of IPFS, is for the data storage, and replication of files that people upload to our storage farms.
 We decided to  go with IPFS due to it's immense capabilities, promising future, and ease of integration into our infrastructure due to a majority of the protocol being built with golang.

 To prevent abuse of the pricing system, even if a file or hash is already pinned on the system, a subsequent pin request from a different user will incur data charges according to how long that file or hash is to be pinned in our system, since that user is also requesting data persistence.
 In terms of files remaining in our system, the longest pin request is what we follow.

 In order to prevent issues with pinning large files to clusters, and timeouts we first pin to an ipfs node locally, followed by adding that pin to the cluster pinset.

+Since IPFS Cluster is itself still a working product, we first pin locally to ensure immediate availability, followed by cluster pinning

 ### Pricing